We use an integrated approach

 - Providing simple and accessible technology to selected mining sites that uses less water and does not require mercury;

-- Designing customized environmental management systems that can be used by mining communities to reduce the impact of ASGM activities on the environment and monitor outcomes;
+- Introduce strategies that can be used by mining communities to reduce the impact of ASGM activities on the environment and monitor outcomes;

 - Working with governments around the world to develop strategies to promote the reduction of emissions and releases to the environment of mercury as part of the Minamata Convention commitments.